Greetings from MCC U.S. executive director

 In Tanore, Bangladesh, an MCC-supported multilingual education program gave 6-year-old Laboni Tudu, shown with her mother Pormila Mardy, a chance to begin her education in Santali.
 She could use the language of her Indigenous community to set a strong foundation for later learning, while developing her skills in Bengali, the language she needs as she enters a mainstream primary school.

 Working for peace and understanding

-We are so thankful for all who generously shared their time and resources in this complex and difficult year.
+We are so thankful for all who generously shared their time and resources to make these efforts possible.

 Through Summer Service, young people of color serve in their home communities.
 In California, Adelaida Hernandez led a youth Bible study and shared stories from her Oaxacan community in a podcast.

 MCC supports the ministry of local churches, like providing canned meat to this church helping Haitian refugees in Puerto Rico.
 From left, Father Olin Pierre Louis is shown with MCC East Coast staff member Andrew Bodden.

 In Kansas, MCC Thrift shop volunteers refurbish bikes to provide affordable transportation, just one way that MCC Thrift shops have made a difference locally and raised funds for MCC for 50 years.